 There was a time when I was pretty obsessed with trying to conceive.
-That blue line appearing in the window of the pregnancy test was all that I craved; standing in our bathroom, early morning, full of hope.
+That positive line appearing in the window of the pregnancy test was ALL that I craved; standing in our bathroom, early morning, full of hope.
 And yet every month, nothing.
 Just an empty window.

-Early-30’s, and I had been longing for a baby of my own for some time.
+Late twenties/early thirties, and I had been longing for a baby for some time.
 I had been experiencing ‘ovary ache’, I couldn’t suppress it.
-And although I was enjoying a flourishing career in Human Resources, I literally couldn’t stop thinking about having a family and bringing up my own children.
-I couldn’t wait.
+And although I was enjoying a flourishing corporate career in Human Resources, I literally couldn’t stop thinking about becoming a mother, having a family and bringing up my own children.

-I went through some very dark times during this period; I felt very lonely and isolated — like no-body else understood.
-I felt as though everybody else was getting pregnant so easily.
-I felt as though I didn’t know a single person who had struggled as much as us.
+I went through some very dark times during this period of time; I felt lonely and isolated — like no-body else understood.
+Plus it seemed as though everyone around me was getting pregnant so quickly and easily.
+I felt as though I didn’t know a single person (offline or online) who had struggled as much as us.

-I got through this difficult period of time by doing the following, which I highly recommend to anyone who is going through a similar experience:
+I got through this difficult period of time by doing the following, which I highly recommend to anyone who is going through a similar experience of infertility:

-– Counselling sessions (accessed through the NHS via IVF treatment).
+I attended sessions (accessed through the NHS via IVF treatment).
 This is useful to talk to someone who is not so personally involved in the situation and can offer some help and guidance on coping and keeping positive.

-– Hobbies.
-I started horse riding and learning to play golf, which were activities I had never tried before.
-This was a nice distraction and gave me an outlet for my thoughts, as well as a new focus of attention.
+I took up horse-riding and learning to play golf, which were activities I had never tried before.
+This was a nice distraction and gave me an outlet for my thoughts, as well as a new focus of attention away from making babies.

-– Keeping fit, running and eating healthy.
-Exercise is a great way to clear the mind, give you more positive thoughts and make you feel better about yourself…plus it helps plan the body for possible pregnancy.
+I was really into running and eating healthy.
+Exercise is a great way to clear the mind, give you more positive thoughts and make you feel better about yourself.
+Plus it helps plan the body for possible pregnancy.

 We booked and took a few holidays and some mini-breaks away.
-We went to some lovely places (such as Thailand, below) or just went away on weekends or days out, and did some lovely things together.
-It was important to escape and experience new adventures together away from the routine and stress.
+We went to some lovely places (such as Thailand) or just went away on weekends or days out, and did some nice things together.
+It was important to escape and experience new adventures together away from the stress.

-– Jealousy.
 When I was trying for a baby, I just wanted it to happen immediately.
-I didn’t want to wait 2, 3 or even 6 months.
-And it seemed as though EVERYONE else was pregnant.
+I didn’t want to wait two, three or even six months.
+And it seemed as though EVERYONE else was pregnant around me.
 There were bumps and babies everywhere.
 I felt as though all my friends were becoming pregnant ‘before’ me.
-Not that it was a race.
-But even so, I started first, and I was falling way behind.
-Panic and stress set in.
-I tried to overcome this by telling my friends how I felt, and they were great at understanding my feelings.
-This was hard, but talking to them and being open and honest helped me so much.
+Not that it was a race, but even so, I felt as though I was falling way behind.
+I tried to overcome this by telling my friends how I felt, and they were mostly great at understanding my feelings.
+This was hard, but talking to them (and being open and honest about our infertility) helped me so much.

 Finally, for us, we had a happy ending, as our boy & girl twins, Harry & Lottie were born at 36 weeks + 3 days by caesarian section.
 He weighed 6lb 7oz and she weighed 5lb 13oz.
 I therefore feel incredibly blessed and happy that it worked out for us.